On zero divisors and prime elements of po-semirings

 \vs{3mm}We remark that exchange rings include von Neumann regular rings, artinian rings, semilocal rings such that idempotents lift modulo their Jacobson radical.
 For further information on exchange rings, see \cite{LW} and the listed references.

-In this paper we investigate properties of zero divisors and prime elements of a po-semiring.
+In this paper we investigate properties of zero divisors and prime elements of a bounded semiring.
 Section 2 deals with the following questions: (1) Under what conditions can it occur that $Z(A)=A\setminus \{0,1\}$?
-(2) When does a po-semiring $A$ have only finitely many maximal elements?
+(2) When does a bounded semiring $A$ have only finitely many maximal elements?
 (3) When is every prime element also maximal?
 It is proved that $Z(A)=A\setminus \{0,1\}$, each prime element of $A$ is a maximal element, if one of the following conditions is satisfied: (i) Condition $(C_2)$ holds in $A$, and DCC holds for elements of $A$. (ii) Condition $(C_1)$ holds in $A$, and there exists no infinite set of orthogonal idempotents in $A$.
-For a po-semiring $A$ with $Z(A)=A\setminus \{0,1\}$, it is also proved that $A$ has finitely many maximal elements if ACC holds either for elements of $A$ or for principal annihilating ideals of $A$.
-In Section 3, we study the zero divisor graph $\G(A)$ of a po-semiring $A$.
-In particular, for a po-semiring $A$ satisfying condition $(C_3)$, it is proved that the graph $\G(A)$ is either a star graph or a two-star graph $K_1+K_1+K_1+D_r$ if $G$ contains no cycle.
-It is proved that $\G(A)\cong K_1+K_1+K_1+D_r$ if and only if $A\cong \{0,1\}\times S$, where $S$ is a po-semiring with $|Z(S)|=1$ (in this case, $r=|S|-2$).
-Example 3.6 shows further that for any $r$ with $1\le r\le \aleph_0$, there exists a po-semiring $A$ such that condition $(C_3)$ holds and $\G(A)\cong K_1+K_1+K_1+D_r$.
-In Section 4, we study the structure of a po-semiring $A$ with $1\le |Z(A)|\le 2$.
-It is shown that the structure of a po-semiring $A$ is completely determined by the structures of integral po-semirings, if either $|Z(A)|=1$ or $|Z(A)|=2$ and $Z(A)^2\not=0$ (Theorem 4.2).
+For a bounded semiring $A$ with $Z(A)=A\setminus \{0,1\}$, it is also proved that $A$ has finitely many maximal elements if ACC holds either for elements of $A$ or for principal annihilating ideals of $A$.

+In Section 3, we study the structure of a bounded semiring $A$ with $1\le |Z(A)|\le 2$.
+It is shown that the structure of a bounded semiring $A$ is completely determined by the structures of integral bounded semirings, if either $|Z(A)|=1$ or $|Z(A)|=2$ and $Z(A)^2\not=0$ (Theorems 3.2 and 3.3).
 When $A$ is taken to be $\mathbb I(R)$ for some commutative ring $R$, applications to the ideal structure of a ring are provided.